Pythonian/fastapi_web/README.md

 - Python 3.10 or later installed.
 - PostgreSQL installed.

 A Makefile has been provided for easy project setup.
-You can run the command `make` to see all available commands.

 ## Setup Instructions